mbakereth/django-coffeeshop/README.md

 This repo is intended to accompany:

-- My upcoming Web Application Security course
+- My upcoming Web Application Security book
 - My web application security courses.

 The repo contains two VMs for performing hands-on exercises.
 It is not a real coffee shop and is not intended for any purpose other than using with the book or courses.